rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 categories:
   - General
 metaTitle: "What is Interaction Studio, and how does it drive transformative business value?"
-metaDescription: "What is Interaction Studio, and how does it drive transformative business value?"
+metaDescription: "Interaction Studio launched in 2018 as an innovative Marketing Cloud feature that allows your company to engage with customers at every stage along the path from lead to loyalty."
 ogTitle: "What is Interaction Studio, and how does it drive transformative business value?"
 ogDescription: "Interaction Studio launched in 2018 as an innovative Marketing Cloud feature that allows your company to engage with customers at every stage along the path from lead to loyalty."
 ---

-[Interaction Studio](https://www.salesforce.com/products/marketing-cloud/customer-interaction/) launched in 2018 as an innovative Marketing Cloud feature that allows your company to engage with customers at every stage along the path from lead to loyalty.
+[Interaction Studio](https://www.salesforce.com/products/marketing-cloud/customer-interaction/) launched in 2018 as an innovative Marketing Cloud feature that enables your company to engage with customers at every stage along the path from lead to loyalty.
 Interaction Studio uses cookies to track customer data and then matches that data with customer-provided information&mdash;like email addresses and phone numbers.

 <!-- more -->